WotLK Druid Guide – Resto (Level 80)

 Most of our healing comes from Healing Over Time spells or HoT’s.
 We are great at anticipating and gathering healing for fights before they begin and constant raid damage from bosses.

-Swiftmend (SM) should be used on every global CD if there is a player who is at low HP. it is an amazing heal that can hit as hard as a paladins top heal. ive seen procs in molten at the 30K-40k range already.
+(SM) should be used on every global CD if there is a player who is at low HP. it is an amazing heal that can hit as hard as a paladins and shamans top heal. ive seen procs in Warmane at the 30K range possible.
 Its like having another instant cast hard hitting heal at your fingertips to use.
-As well, it is one of the most mobile abilities of any healing class with only a 15 cd it makes us a mobile hard hitter.
+This is one of our best heals to use while on the move when we need to get a target up.

-Nourish is used sparingly and is another oh **** heal.
+is used sparingly and is another oh **** heal.
 Remember it gains bonuses from hots already on the target try to use on tanks only or low raids member who have a hot (healing over time) spell on them already.
-Another great heal for HLK.
+Another great heal for HLK and any other time you need on demand healing.

-Tranquility Party only heals.
+Party only heals.
 Good for when your fellow party members are taking large amounts of damage and need topped off fast.
-Is a great combo for GtS.
+Is a great combo for GTS and hero/bloodlust.

 Remember our role is to raid heal not tank heal.
 Leave that to the shamans and paladins.
 Rely on your other healers in raid to pick up incoming large chunks of damage on tanks while you focus on the raid.
 However do not forget situations arise where you may need to heal a person out of range or maybe a few healers are dead.
 For those times and to get them up fast direct healing is better until the raid dmg has become stable again.